camelliaguan3/Tank-Game/README.md

 ## How to Run the Game

-1. Install Kivy, NumPy, and introcs.
+1. Install Kivy.

+2. Enter the Kivy virtual environment and install NumPy and introcs.

-2. Run `python ../Tank-Game` while in the Tank-Game folder.
+3. Run `python ../Tank-Game` while in the Tank-Game folder.

 <br>